 § 53.
-Background Investigations
+Background investigations

-- A. The Gaming Commission shall conduct a background investigation of all applicants, including Key Employees and Primary Management Officials, sufficient to make a determination under 4 CNCA § 56 of the applicant's eligibility for continued employment in a gaming operation.
-In conducting a background investigation, the Gaming Commission and/or an agent acting on its behalf shall promise to will keep confidential the identity of each person contacted in the course of the investigation. - B. The Gaming Commission shall ensure that all records and information obtained as a result of a background investigation shall remain confidential and shall not be disclosed to persons who are not directly involved in the licensing process.
-Under no circumstances shall information obtained during the background investigation be disclosed to members of management, human resources personnel or others employed by the gaming facility without a signed and notarized release from the individual. - C. Section B above does not apply to requests for such information or records from any Tribal, Federal or State law enforcement or regulatory agency, or for the use of such information or records by the Gaming Commission and staff in the performance of their official duties.
+A. The Gaming Commission shall conduct a background investigation of all applicants, including key employees and primary management officials, sufficient to make a determination under 4 CNCA § 56 of the applicant's eligibility for continued employment in a gaming operation.
+In conducting a background investigation, the Gaming Commission and/or an agent acting on its behalf shall promise to keep confidential the identity of each person contacted in the course of the investigation.

+B. The Gaming Commission shall ensure that all records and information obtained as a result of a background investigation shall remain confidential and shall not be disclosed to persons who are not directly involved in the licensing process.
+Under no circumstances shall information obtained during the background investigation be disclosed to members of management, human resources personnel or others employed by the gaming facility without a signed and notarized release from the individual.

+C. Subsection (B) above does not apply to requests for such information or records from any tribal, federal or state law enforcement or regulatory agency, or for the use of such information or records by the Gaming Commission and staff in the performance of their official duties.